comunica/Article-ISWC2018-Demo/content/demo.md

 We provide a collection of example queries with a predefined set of sources, where some queries federate over different heterogeneous sources.
-[](#screenshot) shows an example of an example query that federates over a Triple Pattern Fragments interface and a SPARQL endpoint.
+[](#screenshot) shows an example of an example query that federates over a Triple Pattern Fragments interface and a Linked Data document.
 Additionally, users can also write custom queries, and add more datasources by their URL.